Punjab Kings

 The Punjab Kings, also known as PBKS, formerly known as Kings XI Punjab, are a professional Twenty20 cricket team based in New Chandigarh, Punjab, that competes in the Indian Premier League (IPL).
 The franchise is jointly owned by Mohit Burman, Ness Wadia, Preity Zinta and Karan Paul.
 The team plays its home matches at the Maharaja Yadavindra Singh International Cricket Stadium, although since the 2010 season, they have played some matches at Dharamshala and Indore.
-Apart from the 2014 season when they topped the league table and finished runners-up, the team has only made one other playoff appearance.
-The team emerged as Runner Ups in 2014 Indian Premier League when they lost the finals against Kolkata Knight Riders and, also in 2025 Indian Premier League when they lost the finals against Royal Challengers Bengaluru.
+They topped the league table twice, in 2014 Indian Premier League and 2025 Indian Premier League and finished as runners-up both times.
+In 2014 they lost the finals against Kolkata Knight Riders and in 2025 they lost the finals against Royal Challengers Bengaluru.